credativ/plutono/docs/sources/administration/configuration.md

 ### isolation_level

-Only the MySQL driver supports isolation levels in Grafana.
+Only the MySQL driver supports isolation levels in Plutono.
 In case the value is empty, the driver's default isolation level is applied.
 Available options are "READ-UNCOMMITTED", "READ-COMMITTED", "REPEATABLE-READ" or "SERIALIZABLE".

 ### ca_cert_path